 Consistent with the spirit of the Americans with Disabilities Act (ADA), TTUHSC El Paso determines disability accommodations through a deliberative and interactive process involving disability services professionals, appropriate members of the university community and, of course, the individuals with disabilities themselves.

 Occasionally, a problem arises because of a misunderstanding or miscommunication; clarification can lead to a quick and effective solution.
 It is often best to discuss the issue with the person(s) most closely involved with the decision or incident first, and then the person’s supervisor or department chair if a satisfactory resolution has not been provided.
-We strongly encourage students to let DSS know about any problems as soon as possible so that we can work together to solve the problem as quickly as possible.
+We strongly encourage students to let ASAO know about any problems as soon as possible so that we can work together to solve the problem as quickly as possible.

 Though attempts at internal resolution are always recommended first, external means for resolution are available and may be exercised at any time.